vishnu1345/SkillMingle/README.md

 ## Additional Notes

-- Make sure to activate the virtual environment each time you work on the Python model to ensure all dependencies are correctly resolved.
 - Check your system's environment variables to ensure Python and Node.js are correctly configured.
 - If you encounter any errors related to missing packages, rerun the `pip install` or `npm install` commands to resolve dependencies.